GUIDE – How to Choose the Right Size Spinning Reel

 Good for lakes, bays, estuaries, light surf, and harbors.
 Rod length can be 6-8ft for spinning, and up to 10ft for float fishing, with a line rating of 5-10lb

 - Recommended line strength = mono 6-10lb (2.5-5kg) or braid 6-15lb (2.5-7kg)

 - Detail = Usually very similar in size to the 3000 models, but with just a bit more line capacity.

-Much the same recommended specs for the 3500 as the 3000, but you can go slightly heavier on the line if you wish.
+Much the same recommended specs for the 3500 as the 3000, but you can go slightly heavier on the line if you want to.

 - Recommended line strength = mono 8-12lb (4-6kg) or braid 8-20lb (3.5-9kg)

-Great for fishing off kayaks and smaller boats, as well as surf fishing, harbours and wharfs.
+Great for fishing off kayaks and smaller boats, as well as surf fishing, harbors, and wharves.
 Look at pairing it with a 6-8ft rod for spinning, or up to a 10ft surf rod, with a line rating of 10-20lb

 - Recommended line strength = mono 10-15lb (4.5-7kg) or braid 10-25lb (4.5-11kg)